 One of the most interesting findings of the survey, however, is that the respondents have made an investment forecast on how much large US corporations are willing to spend on GDPR compliance.
 Up to $1 million or more was cited as the expected investment to become compliant with the new regulation.
 Over 70% of the respondents are prepared to invest more than $1 million into their GDPR readiness plans with over 65% of the interviewees saying that they will spend between $1 million to $10 million on GDPR readiness.
 There is no doubt that some of the largest US corporations that are not compliant this new data regulation are taking this subject very seriously.
 They are planning to invest heavily in bridging the gap between noncompliance and compliance.

 The survey has also revealed some of the tactics that large corporations are using to overcome the new regulation.
-Among those who responded to the survey, privacy shield (77%) and binding corporate rules (75%) are the most popular approaches than model contracts (55%).
-Also, centralizing data centres in Europe (64%) and de-identifying European data (54%) are the most common ways that companies are reducing their GDPR risk exposure.
+Among those who responded to the survey, privacy shield (77%) and binding corporate rules (75%) are more popular approaches than model contracts (55%).
+Also, centralizing data centers in Europe (64%) and de-identifying European data (54%) are the most common ways that companies are reducing their GDPR risk exposure.